keymanapp/lexical-models/docs/how-to-build-a-lexical-model.md

 _author_ is an identifier for the maintainer of the model.
 This identifier is a string of one or more ASCII lowercase letters, digits, and the underscore (`_`), and it must begin with a lowercase ASCII letter.
-Some organizations have a author identifier already, like `sil` for SIL International, `nrc` for the National Research Council Canada, and `fv` for FirstVoices.
+Some organizations have an author identifier already, like `sil` for SIL International, `nrc` for the National Research Council Canada, and `fv` for FirstVoices.